 This Apple Cherry Crumble recipe has the perfect crumble topping and is a great addition to your family dinners and parties.
-Why have simple apple pie when you can add in cherries and upgrade America’s favorite pie!
+Why have simple apple pie when you can add in cherries and upgrade America’s favorite pie?

 Apple + Cherry = Perfection

-This dessert is perfect for cool nights when all you want to do is bundle up with a warm blanket, cup of tea, and book.
+This dessert is perfect for cool nights when all you want to do is bundle up with a warm blanket, a cup of tea, and book.
 This is also a great recipe when you need a yummy dessert to bring to a party or family dinner.
 I’ve also made mini versions and given them out in little mason jars.
 They were adorable!

 Picking the Right Apples for Crumbles, Pies, and Crisps